ni/nimi-python/docs/niscope/functions.rst

             -  **relative_initial_x** the time (in seconds) from the trigger to the first sample in the fetched waveform
             -  **absolute_initial_x** timestamp (in seconds) of the first fetched sample.
 This timestamp is comparable between records and acquisitions; devices that do not support this parameter use 0 for this output.
             -  **x_increment** the time between points in the acquired waveform in seconds
-            -  **actual_samples** the actual number of samples fetched and placed in the waveform array
             -  **gain** the gain factor of the given channel; useful for scaling binary data with the following formula:

                 .. math::